003ash/Advanced-Modeling-for-Predicting-Flight-Departure-Delays/README.md

 ## Future Work

-Our research opens avenues for future exploration and improvement in flight departure delay prediction.
+This research opens avenues for future exploration and improvement in flight departure delay prediction.
 Key areas for further investigation include:

 - **Refinement of Neural Network Architecture:** Explore advanced techniques, such as attention mechanisms, to capture more intricate patterns in the data.